-At the date of this report, the remuneration committee comprises three members - two independent directors and one non-executive director.
-The chairman of the committee is an independent director.
-The Board acknowledges and complies with the ASX Corporate Governance Council recommendation that the Remuneration Committee should consist of a majority of independent directors.
-It is responsible for reviewing and recommending salary package arrangements for the senior executives and directors, having regard to the performance of the Company and the individuals.
+At the date of this report, the remuneration committee comprises three members - one executive director, one independent director and one non-executive director.
+The chairman of the committee is an executive director.
+The Board acknowledges the ASX Corporate Governance Council recommendation that the Remuneration Committee should consist of a majority of independent directors and be chaired by an independent director.
+Due to the size of the company, and the recent restructuring of the Board, it has been determined that the Executive Chairman will fill this role currently but the Board's intent is to increase the size of the Board by adding an independent non-executive director in the future who will also become a member of the Remuneration Committee.

+The Remuneration Committee is responsible for reviewing and recommending salary package arrangements for the Executive

+Chairman, senior executives and directors, having regard to the performance of the Company and the individuals.
 Details of the names and qualifications of the members of the Remuneration Committee, and their attendance at meetings during the financial year, are disclosed in the Directors' Report.

-In recommending remuneration levels for the Managing Director, senior executives and directors, the committee considers several factors.
+In recommending remuneration levels for the Executive Chairman, senior executives and directors, the committee considers several factors.
 The Company believes that it is imperative that these levels are commensurate with current market trends in relevant businesses, so as to ensure that high calibre employees and directors are attracted to and retained by the Company.

-Remuneration packages usually include bonus and share-based elements, thus providing maximum benefits to both the Company and its shareholders.
+Remuneration packages usually include bonus and sharebased elements, thus providing maximum benefits to both the Company and its shareholders.
 Details of directors' and senior executives' remuneration are disclosed in the Directors' Report.

 In accordance with the Company's Constitution, the total remuneration payable to non-executive directors is not to exceed \$390,000 per annum as approved by the shareholders at a general meeting.
 Current executive directors do not receive director fees in addition to executive salary arrangements.

-The policy on bonuses for the Managing Director and senior executives takes into account both quantitative and qualitative measures and, while profit performance is a key factor, revenue, market share, production hours, customer satisfaction and achievement of strategic objectives are considered, as well as the individual's performance.
+The policy on bonuses for the Executive Chairman and senior executives takes into account both quantitative and qualitative measures and, while profit performance is a key factor, revenue, market share, production hours, customer satisfaction and achievement of strategic objectives are considered, as well as the individual's performance.
 Payment is always at the discretion of the Board, which takes into account the Company's overall financial and strategic performance.